 This can also happen, when women start taking the contraceptive pill for the first time, changes the pill or uses the morning-after pill.
 In these cases, menstruation can also become darker or have the color of coffee grounds, returning to normal in the next cycle.

 Black, brown, or coffee-type menstruation may be caused by:

 The onset of a small pinkish, brownish or dark reddish bleeding in color is common in the first weeks of pregnancy because the embryo is attaching itself to the walls of the uterus.
-Find out what are the first symptoms of implantation, meaning you might be pregnant.

 However, when this bleeding occurs at a later stage of pregnancy or is accompanied by other symptoms such as abdominal pain, shoulder pain, dizziness or excessive fatigue it may indicate the development of ectopic pregnancy or abortion, so it is recommended you go to the obstetrician to verify if there is any problem.